pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

 current "switch" can point to a specific instance of an OCaml installation, _and_ it contains which packages your project can "see" installed.
-So if you've `opam install`-ed [`ocaml-inifiles`][13] in one switch but not the other, you can build a project with `ocaml-inifiles` as a dependency while the first switch is "checked out," but it won't find it elsewhere.
+So if you've `opam install`-ed [`ocaml-inifiles`][13] in one switch but not the other, you can build a project with `ocaml-inifiles` as a dependency while in the first switch, but it won't find it otherwise.

 You can see your switches right now!
 Run `opam switch list` to get a looksee!
 It's probably at `default`, which is fine.
 This means any opam packages are